codemonkeyfrom-space/site/src/content/blog/Ga4Tsp.md

 </p>

 Here are a few links you may want to keep handy as you're reading this, though it is by no means necessary.
 You might consider opening them in a separate window, on your other monitor, or something.
 - <a href="https://pabrams.github.io/Hga4Tsp/">A Hierarchical Genetic Algorithm For The Traveling Salesman Problem </a> explains a lot about the subject matter discussed below, for those that aren't familiar.
-We don't go into the hierarchical stuff for this blog post, though, so you could stop reading when you get to that part.
+We don't go into the hierarchical stuff during this blog post, though, so you could stop reading when you get to that part.
 - Here's the <a href="https://github.com/codemonkeyfrom-space/Ga4Tsp">source code</a>.
 There are branches containing the code generated after each prompt.
 - The working demo of the final result (after the third prompt) is deployed at <a href="https://codemonkeyfrom-space.github.io/Ga4Tsp/">codemonkeyfrom-space.github.io/Ga4Tsp/</a>.
 You can click in the box to make a bunch of dots, which become the cities of your TSP once you click the button.